Ready to buy life insurance? How to choose the size of your policy

 The DIME method

-A life insurance policy worth 10 times your income is a popular guideline, and the DIME (debt, income, mortgage and education) method takes it a bit further by factoring in higher education expenses for children.
+A life insurance policy worth approximately 10 times your income is a popular guideline, and the DIME (debt, income, mortgage and education) method takes it a bit further by factoring in higher education expenses for children.
 Remember to include not just tuition, but books, housing, food and other associated costs.

 The 'ballpark' method